Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels

 where $d^\dagger = d^\dagger(\sigma^2; f^*, \ker)$ is the ESD from Definition~\ref{def:esd_kpcpe}.
 In particular, if $\|f^*\|_{\infty}^2\lesssim \sigma_0^2$, we can conclude that $\mathcal{R}_*^{\pc}\asymp d^\dagger \sigma_0^2 / n $. \end{proposition}

-We comment that \citet{zhang2023_OptimalityMisspecifieda} have established the minimax optimality of the well-tuned PC estimator. \Cref{prop:kpcpe_risk} suggests that the risk of the well-tuned PC estimator scales as $d^\dagger/n$.
+We comment that \citet{zhang2023_OptimalityMisspecifieda} have established the minimax optimality of the oracle--tuned PC estimator. \Cref{prop:kpcpe_risk} suggests that the risk of the oracle--tuned PC estimator scales as $d^\dagger/n$.
 Therefore, we essentially express the minimax rate therein using the ESD without reliance on the classical eigen-decay conditions or source conditions.

 We can also extend the minimax framework in \Cref{sec:minimax} to RKHS regression.
 Let $K$ be a quota on the ESD, and let $C_0$ be a constant.
 Define the class based on the span profile as follows:

 where $\bar{\sigma}^2 =\sigma_0^2(1+ C_0^2)$.
 We further impose the following assumption on the spectrum. \begin{assumption} The kernel $\ker$ is said to be $(K,n)$-regular if there are some constants $c_1\in (0,1)$ and $C_1$ such that $\sum_{i\leq c_1 K}\lambda_{\pi_i}^{-1} \leq C_1 n$. \end{assumption}